xiaoleiy/awesome/univocity-parsers-intro.md

 ```

 ### 3. Features Overview
-uniVocity-parsers provides a list of powerful features, which could fulfill the requirements well in processing
-tabular presentations data.
+uniVocity-parsers provides a list of powerful features, which can fulfill virtually all requirements you might have for processing tabular presentations of data.
 Check the following overview chart for the features:

 ![Features of uniVocity-parsers](img/univocity-features.png "features of uniVocity-parsers")